Workload: (10-15 hours per week)

 - Design effective creative strategies and describe how they would be integrated across each IMC function.

-- Prepare a public relations/social media plan, and describe the value of earned and owned media in IMC.
+- Prepare an earned and owned media plan and describe the value of PR, social media and content marketing in IMC.

 - Recognize the advantages and disadvantages of key marketing communications functions, and explain the importance of integrating a creative approach across them.